Available in Drum and Disc Brake variants, the Bajaj V12 is priced at Rs 57,003 and Rs 60,000 (ex, Delhi) respectively.

 |Engine||125cc, single-cylinder, air-cooled|

-It is available in 4 color options – Ebony Black, Pearl White, Red and Ocean Blue
+The new Bajaj V bike comes in a choice of 4 colour schemes – Ebony Black, Pearl White, Red and Ocean Blue.

 Front – Telescopic